emanuelefavero/data-structures/markdown/HEAP.md

 - When you need to maintain a dynamically changing collection of items sorted by priority.
 - When you need to perform operations such as insertions and deletions efficiently.

+> Note: The Heap is also used in the Heap Sort algorithm

 ## Heap Pseudo Code

 The following pseudo code demonstrates the basic operations of a binary max heap: